 We need a methodology to track progress towards the five tributary TMDLs.

-We are not tracking individual stakeholders progress within the tributaries; instead, we are tracking collective progress within each tributary watershed.

 BMAP Allocation Information

 Starting loads and required reductions for each tributary watershed have been calculated using the LET.

-Starting loads and required reductions for each stakeholder in the tributary watersheds have also been calculated using the LET:
+Starting loads and required reductions for each stakeholder in the tributary watersheds have also been calculated using the LET: The estuary reduction and tributary reduction were compared, and the greater reduction was used as the TN requirement for each stakeholder.

 The first step in determining the required reductions was to calculate the TN required reduction for each stakeholder to achieve the estuary TMDL.
 The next step was to calculate the TN required reduction for each stakeholder to achieve the tributaries TMDL.
 For stakeholders within multiple tributaries, the TN required reductions were summed into one total tributary reduction.
-The estuary reduction and tributary reduction were compared, and the greater reduction was used as the TN requirement for each stakeholder.

-The TP load required reduction in the tributary watersheds was calculated for each stakeholder.
-These were assigned as the tributary stakeholder TP required reduction since the estuary TMDL does not include TP.
+The TP load required reduction in the tributary watersheds was calculated for each stakeholder with jurisdiction in those watersheds.
+These were assigned as the tributary stakeholders TP required reductions.

-The table below summarizes the TN and TP starting loads for each tributary based on the LET, and the required reductions using the TMDL percent reductions.
+The table on the slide summarizes the TN and TP starting loads for each tributary and the required reductions calculated by applying the TMDL percent reductions.